lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

-    The reason the bond information is not needed here is that a reactive force field is used.
-Such force field deduces the bonds between atoms on the fly based on the positions of the atoms.
-    When two initially bonded atoms are separated by a distance that is too large, the bond may break.

-    You can also download the file I did generate by clicking |download_CNT.data|.
+    Alternatively, you can also download the file I did generate by clicking |download_CNT.data|.

 .. |download_CNT.data| raw:: html